lshpaner/model_metrics/source/performance_assessment.rst

 Precision-Recall Example 3 (Categorical)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this third ROC AUC evaluation example, we utilize the well-known *Adult Income* dataset [2]_, a widely used benchmark for binary classification tasks.
+In this third Precision-Recall evaluation example, we utilize the well-known *Adult Income* dataset [2]_, a widely used benchmark for binary classification tasks.
 Its rich mix of categorical and numerical features makes it particularly suitable for analyzing model performance across different subgroups.